Metallica announce new album ‘72 Seasons' and massive world tour for 2023 and 2024

 — Metallica (@Metallica) November 28, 2022

-Legacy member pre-sale starts 9am local time on Wednesday, November 30, while Fifth Member is 11am local time.
+Legacy member pre-sale starts 9am local time on Wednesday, November 30, while Fifth Member presale is 11am local time.
 A general sale will then start at 9am local time on Friday, December 2 here.

-Find the ’72 Seasons’ tracklist, artwork and dates for the ‘M27 World Tour’ below.
+Find the ’72 Seasons’ tracklist, artwork and dates for the ‘M72 World Tour’ below.
 The album can be pre-ordered in digital and physical format here from Wednesday (November 30) at 4pm local time.

 The tracklisting for ’72 Seasons’ is: